austene/node101-vstda-api/README.md

 # node101-vstda-api

 ## Purpose of Program
-Uses nodejs and express to create a RESTful API contract.
-Handles GET, POST, and DELETE requests.
+Creates a RESTful API contrac to handle GET, POST, and DELETE requests using nodejs and express.
 ## Setup

 ### Clone